1 Capful Miralax In Teaspoons | Precise Dosage Guide

 The Importance of Following Label Instructions With Miralax Dosing Tools

-Miralax packaging includes specific instructions about dosage frequency and amount—typically one capful once daily for adults unless otherwise directed by a doctor.
+Miralax packaging includes specific instructions about dosage frequency and amount—typically one capful once daily for adults and children 17 years of age and older unless otherwise directed by a doctor.
 Deviating from these recommendations can reduce effectiveness or cause unwanted side effects.

 Dosing Adjustments Based on Patient Needs

-Sometimes doctors recommend adjusting doses based on patient age, weight, kidney function, or severity of constipation symptoms.
+Sometimes doctors recommend adjusting doses based on patient age, symptoms, and response to treatment.
 For example:

 The Science Behind Polyethylene Glycol 3350 Dosage Precision